How to save on EpiPens and other epinephrine auto-injectors

-If you or any family members have a history of allergic reactions, or if a doctor has warned that you’re at high risk, now is the time to stock up on epinephrine auto-injectors.
-The lifesaving medication — often referred to by the brand name EpiPen® — comes in a pack of 2 injectors.
-And you’re going to want to have 2 refills (4 doses) available at all times, says Patel.
+If you or any family members have a history of allergic reactions, it’s possible a healthcare professional has recommended an epinephrine auto-injector.
+The lifesaving medication — often referred to by the brand name EpiPen — typically comes in a pack of two injectors.

 Compare pharmacy prices

 Did you know that your medications may come with a different price tag depending on the pharmacy?
 You may be surprised to find out that the same medication may cost more or less at the next pharmacy or online.

 It may be a good idea to shop around before filling any doctor’s prescription.
 Driving an extra 3 miles could save you hundreds of dollars.

 Mylan, the manufacturer of EpiPen, offers a coupon you can use six times per year.
 It can help you save $300 on a 2-pack of EpiPens.
 The company also offers $25 in savings on its generic version of the auto-injector.

 Auvi-Q, which is smaller and easier to carry than other epinephrine auto-injectors, costs over $5,000 for a 2-pack of injectors.
 Its manufacturer offers a patient assistance program for people without health insurance coverage.
 Discount amounts may vary, so consider calling the company directly.

 Need a diagnosis or prescription quickly?
 Optum Perks offers personalized on-demand care in as little as 15 minutes with no video or appointment required.
 For $25, answer a few questions online and receive a diagnosis and treatment plan from a board certified healthcare professional.
 Get started here.

 You may use the prescription discount card many times for many medications, while coupons can also be used many times but only for one medication at a time.